ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 167-170
+GENERATED FROM PYTHON SOURCE LINES 159-162

 Verify creation of interface and data transfers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Coupling interface exists:
+Confirm the coupling interface exists:

 ..
-GENERATED FROM PYTHON SOURCE LINES 170-172
+GENERATED FROM PYTHON SOURCE LINES 162-164

 .. code-block:: default